Issued By: Legal Department

 You are encouraged to report suspected misconduct, which is defined as a good faith belief that employees, consultants or representatives may have violated BearCom’s policies or procedures (including, but not limited to, the Code) or engaged in other illegal, unethical, or improper conduct.
 While it is impossible to identify every type of misconduct, the list below provides a number of illustrative examples.
 When in doubt, you should report misconduct.

-Non-compliance with the Code or other policies and procedures.
+Non-compliance with the Code or other policies and procedures, including policies or procedures issued by customers or other parties regarding their worksite.

 Non-compliance with applicable legal and regulatory requirements relating to, among other things, non-discrimination/equal opportunity, the environment, health and safety, anti-corruption and data privacy issues.